-Agents in office environments must follow the social norms of the human society within which the agents function.
+Another area which provided unexpected research issues was social norms.
+Day-to-day operation with E-Elves exposed several important research issues that we have not yet specifically pursued.
+In particular, agents in office environments must follow the social norms of the human society within which the agents function.
 For example, agents may need to politely lie on behalf of their users in order to protect their privacy.
 If the user is available but does not wish to meet with a colleague, the agent should not transmit the user's location and thus indirectly indicate that the user is unwilling to meet with his/her colleague.
 Even more crucially, the agent should not indicate to the colleague that meeting with that colleague is considered unimportant.
 Rather, indicating that the user is unavailable for other reasons is preferable.

 Another interesting phenomenon was that users would manipulate the E-Elves to allow themselves to violate social norms without risking being seen to violate norms.
 The most illustrative example of this was the auction for presenter at regular group meetings.
 This was a role that users typically did not want to perform, because it required preparing a presentation, but also did not want to appear to refuse.
 Several users manipulated the E-Elves role allocation auction to allow themselves to meet both of these conflicting goals.
-One method was to let Friday respond to the auction autonomously, knowing that the controlling MDP was conservative and assigned a very high cost to incorrectly accepting the role on the user's behalf.
-A more subtle technique was to fill up one's calander with many meetings because Friday would take into account how busy the person was.
+One method that was actually used was to let Friday respond to the auction autonomously, knowing that the controlling MDP was conservative and assigned a very high cost to incorrectly accepting the role on the user's behalf.
+A more subtle technique that was used was to fill up one's calander with many meetings because Friday would take into account how busy the person was.
 Unfortunately, Friday was not sophisticated enough to distinguish between "Project Meeting" and "Lunch" or "Basketball".
 In both of these cases, the refusal would be attributed to the agent, rather than directly to the user.
 Another source of manipulation came in when a user had recently presented, since the auction would not assign them the role again immediately.
 Thus shortly after presenting users could manually submit affirmative bids safe in the knowledge their bid would not be accepted while still getting credit from the rest of the team for their enthusiasm.
-The important lesson here is that not only must personal assistants not violate norms but they should also minimize opportunities for individuals to hide behind the technology to violate norms.
+(These techniques came to light only after the project ended!)